Ugotsta/blueprint-ui/README.md

 FEATURES
 * it's blue
-* it's real pretty
 * ensures CPU cycles are put to use
 * text-shadows for everything except comments to help focus on code
-* only looks good with Atom One Dark which helps focus instead of searching for syntax themes
+* only looks good with few syntax themes which helps focus instead of searching for syntax themes
 * shoddy code ensures you can show off by submitting improvements

 KNOWN BUGS